 The Presidency of the Republic of Paraguay adopted Decree 4624, on 29 December 2020, which modifies Decree 7606/2017 that regulates Law 5538 on tobacco control.
 The new decree regulates the consumption of tobacco products, including heated tobacco products and electronic cigarettes, with or without nicotine; consumption of these products can only occur in open-air places or areas where there is no crowd or assembly of people or where there are no passageways for non-smokers.

 This regulation is a hallmark in the tobacco control efforts in Paraguay, strengthening the protection of the population from the exposure to tobacco smoke, and creating a smoke-free sub-region in the Americas, joining the trend observed in other Parties in Latin America.
 The measures to establish smoke-free environments, in line with Article 8 of the WHO FCTC and its guidelines for implementation, provide a range of public health benefits, including a decrease in tobacco consumption and in youth smoking initiation, as well as the motivation of smokers to quit, without a negative economic impact, particularly on the hospitality industry.

-This new measure responds also to the Covid-19 pandemic, as patients with respiratory and cardiovascular diseases have a worse prognosis of Covid-19.
+This new measure responds also to the CCOVID-19 pandemic, as patients with respiratory and cardiovascular diseases have a worse prognosis of COVID-19.
 The Decree also aims at reducing the possible transmission of the virus through those tobacco users that may be asymptomatic and disseminating the virus through the exhalation of smoke.

-The full text of the Decree is available through this link (in Spanish).
+The full text of the Decree is available through this link (unofficial translation in English).